hucik14/rational-linkages/docs/source/index.rst

 =======

 The package is developed by the Unit of Geometry and Surveying, University of Innsbruck, Austria.
-Namely, the following people contributed to the development and writing
+Namely, the following people contributed to the development:
-documentation:

 - Daniel Huczala (author, maintainer)
+- Hans-Peter Schröcker (supervisor, contributor)
+- Martin Pfurner (contributor)
 - Daren A. Thimm (contributor)
-- Martin Pfurner (contributor)
-- Hans-Peter Schröcker (supervisor, contributor)

 Citing the Package
 ==================